United States forms

 - When supplementing I-687 — I-694 provides additional required information

-- Submitting the appeal to the wrong USCIS office.
+- Filing the appeal at the wrong USCIS office.

 Common pitfalls across forms